yesbabylon/symbiose/learn/README.md

 ]
 ```

-If you then want to see a given module content lets call the controller learn_module and give it the param --id=11
+If you then want to see a given module content, lets call the controller learn_module and give it the param --id=11
 which is the id of the first module:

 ```bash